 If a child or young person is in imminent danger, a report to Victoria Police must be made immediately (phone ‘000’).

-The Professional Standards Unit (PSU) is responsible for coordinating reports of current and historical abuse or child-safety related misconduct and liaising with statutory authorities e.g. Victoria Police, Commission for Children and Young People (Reportable Conduct Scheme).
+The Safeguarding Unit is responsible for coordinating reports of current and historical abuse or child-safety related misconduct and liaising with statutory authorities e.g. Victoria Police, Commission for Children and Young People (Reportable Conduct Scheme).

 The matter is reported to Child Protection – Department of Health and Human Services: